iframe-resizer/docs/src/content/docs/performace.md

 [PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
 to communicate between the parent and child pages.
 This adds a little overhead over using the browser DOM to pass message between the two pages.

+In most cases this slight delay is not an issue, however, you may wish the proxy the iframe onto the same domain as the parent page if you have animation in the iframe that effects it's size.